melikamehrdad/crewmeister-coding-challenge/README.md

 ## **Features**
 - **List Absences**: Displays a list of employee absences with the ability to paginate.
 - **Absence Details**: Shows details such as member name, absence type, period, status, member and admitter notes.
+- **Absences data report**: Shows report of absences such as total absences request, today absences, and etc.
 - **Filtering**: Allows filtering absences by type (vacation, sickness) and date range.
 - **Infinite Scroll**: Automatically loads more absences as the user scrolls down.
 - **Reset Filters**: Resets all applied filters to show all absences.